kinojms/obsidian-notes/STCLOUD/VIII. Storage.md

 - DB -> enterprise
 - SaaS -> SQL
 - compatible with mySQL and PostgreSQL
+### Different use cases for DBs

-*SQL is great for Vertical Scaling*
+- SQL is great for Vertical Scaling
-*Non-SQL is great for Horizontal Scaling*
+- Non-SQL is great for Horizontal Scaling
-*Data Warehousing is g*
+- Data Warehousing is great for large volumes of data
-*Enterprise SQL is great for High-speed Transaction *
+- Enterprise SQL is great for High-speed Transaction

+# IAM ()